learn-co-curriculum/phase-4-restful-routing-conventions/README.md

 To implement each of the above actions, we combine an _HTTP verb_ (`GET`, `POST`, etc.) with a route (e.g., `/newsletters`).
-Rails then maps each HTTP verb/route combination to the appropriate _action_ (`show`, `edit`, etc.) in the `NewsletterController`.
+Rails then maps each HTTP verb/route combination to the appropriate _action_ (`show`, `edit`, etc.) in the `NewslettersController`.
 The table below shows the HTTP verb, route, and controller action names we would use for our RESTful newsletter app:

 | HTTP Verb | Route | Controller#Action | Description |